pranshu-raj-211/leaderboard/tests/unit/process.md

 - Testing HTTP endpoints uses all of the functionality that'd be in a normal HTTP call, just internally - marshaling, unmarshaling, sending data in bytes.
 JSON binding is taken care of by Gin by default.
 - Decoupling dependencies for testing code, never call main while testing, tests instead build their own router.
 - Design tests before building them, stricter than code in fact, make the invariants clear before building tests.

+### Get Leaderboard Top N (`leaderboard.go`)

+### Get Player Score (`player.go`)
+Weird issue I ran into - `encoding/json` can only work on exported fields, not unexported ones.
+This made my test `TestPlayer_Success` fail over and over again with the error expected rank 1, got 0, which baffled me since there was no indication as to why this error was occuring like this.
+The fix was to change the field names in the resp struct to CamelCase (making them exported fields) from `rank` to `Rank` and from `score` to `Score`.
+Why does json ignore the unexported fields?